 Film and Media Arts Initiative

-The core collection of the Archive came to American Art in 2009 as a gift from the Nam June Paik Estate.
+The core collection of the Archive came to the Smithsonian American Art Museum in 2009 as a gift from the Nam June Paik Estate.
 Additional items from private collections have since been acquired (and are welcomed) to augment and complement the original holdings.

 The Nam June Paik Archive is comprised of two interrelated bodies of material:

 The Paik Papers are currently housed within the Smithsonian American Art Museum’s Research and Scholars Center offices, which are located about one block north of the museum, at 750 Ninth Street, N.W., Washington, D.C.
 For a detailed guide to their contents, please see A Finding Aid to the Nam June Paik Papers.
 The nearest Metro subway stop is at Gallery Place, which serves the red, yellow and green lines.